Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/lessons/lesson-02.md

 ## Learning Objectives (5 min)

-1. Describe what and NPM package is
+1. Describe, define, and use SEMVer
 1. Create NPM Packages
 1. Publish your NPM package